-Comment: Using the FWF wage ladder information, BP cross-checks every year the development of the wages within the production sites, comparing the actual wages paid to living wage estimates and local minimum wages.
+Comment: Using the FWF wage ladder information, BP cross-checks the development of the wages within the production sites annually, comparing the actual wages paid to living wage estimates and local minimum wages.
 Wages are part of discussions during supplier visits.
+From these discussions, the company sees that suppliers struggle with evaluating what workers need more than just the legal minimum wage.
+This has been identified as one of the root causes of wages lower than a living wage.
+Therefore BP focuses on continuing the discussion to address this struggle.